-7 Related policies and regulations
+9. Related policies and regulations

-These Regulations should be read in conjunction with related policies and regulations, including the:
+These Regulations should be read in conjunction with related policies and regulations, including the Information Security Policy, the Data Protection Policy, the IT Password Policy, Mobile Device Security Regulations, and the Data Protection Breach Regulations.

-- Data Protection Policy;

-- Information Security Policy;

-- Mobile Device Security Regulations; and

-- Data Protection Breach Regulations.